Learning real-time one-counter automata using polynomially many queries: Definitions and Preliminaries

-Note that there are no $\epsilon$-transitions in a \droca. {We consider only complete \drocas in this paper.
-Note that every incomplete \droca can be made complete without changing its language by directing all the undefined transitions to a new non-final sink state.}
+There are no $\epsilon$-transitions in a "\droca". {We consider only complete "\drocas" in this paper.
+Every incomplete "\droca" can be made complete without changing its language by directing all the undefined transitions to a new non-final sink state.}

-\begin{definition} We say that two \drocas \Autom and \Butom are counter-synchronised if for all $w\in\Sigma^*$, \upshape$\ce_{\Autom}(w)=$\upshape$\ce_{\Butom}(w)$. \end{definition}
+\AP \begin{definition} We say that two "\drocas" \Autom and \Butom are ""counter-synchronised"" if for all $w\in\Sigma^*$, \upshape$\ce_{\Autom}(w)=$\upshape$\ce_{\Butom}(w)$. \end{definition}